README.md

 Where LABEL is pin label defined in config file i.e. label =, MODIFIERS one of EDGE_RISING, EDGE_FALLING, EDGE_BOTH and (optional) NO_LOOP, ONESHOT flags.

-NO_LOOP prevents launching before previous launch has finished and ONESHOT to launch hook only once per daemon lifetime.
+NO_LOOP prevents launching before previous launch has finished and ONESHOT to launch hook only once, which can be rearmed by sendign HUP signal to daemon:

 see etc/gpio.d/testtab example.